HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md

 java -jar <jarFilepath> <filePaths...> <startDate> <endDate>
 ```

 After executing the tool it should return with the expected session count within the specified start and end date parameters.
+Additionally it will generate a csv file named  `sessionCounts<startDate><endDate>.csv` (i.e. sessionCounts_2024-01-01_2024-12-31.csv) which reports the session counts sorted and categorized by months based on the star and end date parameters.

-Additionally it will generate a csv, log, and data file that contains the user session report summary.
-It can be run either once for all collected log files or incrementally every X days, hours, or minutes.
+The tool can be run either once for all collected log files or incrementally every X days, hours, or minutes.
 The tool stores its state between runs, ensuring that you still get the correct overall result, even when processing logs in multiple stages.